 License Number and State: #L5853, Oregon State Board of Licensed Social Workers

 - Interpersonal relationships

 - Affirmative gay, lesbian, bisexual and transgender psychotherapy

 Accepted Insurance Plans:

-In-network: Pacific Source, Blue Cross Blue Shield, Tricare; Out of Network: for all other insurance plans.
+In-network: Pacific Source, Blue Cross Blue Shield, Cigna, Medicare, and Tricare; Out of Network: for all other insurance plans.

 How I Can Help:

 In session, we will work on identifying thinking and behavior patterns that get in the way of acting in accordance with your values.
 Taking a different approach to dealing with thoughts and emotions promotes increased flexibility in behaviors and choices.
 We will also work together at discovering the positive elements that exist within you and expanding that which is already present and helpful.